About the author

 Harvest

-Many companies, monitor time spent on tasks, because either the work is billable to a client, or they want to use the data to manage projects.
+Many companies monitor time spent on tasks because either the work is billable to a client or they want to use the data to manage projects.

 Harvest allows you to set a timer for each task and log it on the app.
 You can then report how many hours you have worked in a specific period, and management can track your progress.

-If you track time to submit a timesheet or invoice, this tool can save you time because you can send reports directly to the company.
+If you track the time to submit a timesheet or invoice, this tool can save you time because you can send reports directly to the company.
 Another advantage of using Harvest is you can connect it to third-party apps.

 Toggl